Warren Alfson: College career

 After graduating from high school, Alfson worked and farmed for several years until earning enough money to attend the University of Nebraska, Class of 1941, where he was a member of the Chi Phi fraternity.
 When he attended school, he decided to try out for the Nebraska Cornhuskers football team (at the urging of fellow Wisner native Jerry LaNoue, a Cornhusker quarterback), but as a lineman.

 After one year on the freshman squad, he asked the school's permission to continue practicing, but to not play, so that he could get himself into proper condition as well as to wait for the upperclassmen ahead of him to graduate.
 (Note: Contemporary reporting of this arrangement appears to be lacking.
 After the season, a February 1938 newspaper article mentioned that "Alfson was with the varsity last year at guard, but he didn't break into the lineup.")
-This made Alfson the first recorded redshirt in Cornhusker history, and likely the first in collegiate history—the inventor of "redshirting"—a jersey with the Nebraska color, but without a number.
+This made Alfson the first recorded redshirt in Cornhusker history, likely the first in collegiate history.
+The term "redshirting" originated because during that season he wore a red Nebraska jersey without a number.

 Alfson's year of conditioning paid off well, as he returned to become a three-year starter for Nebraska.
 In the era of one-platoon football, he was a guard on offense, and a linebacker on defense.
 He wore jersey number 22 throughout his Cornhusker career.
 He was recognized with first-team All Big Six Conference honors in 1939 and 1940, second-team All-America honors in 1939, and he earned first-team All-America status in 1940.
 In the latter year, the Cornhuskers went 8–1 during the regular season under coach Biff Jones then played Stanford in the 1941 Rose Bowl.